Hafenlohr (river): Course

-The Hafenlohrquelle (source) of the Hafenlohr river is in the village of Rothenbuch, next to the wall of Rothenbuch Castle (Schloss Rothenbuch).
+The Hafenlohrquelle (source of the Hafenlohr) is in the village of Rothenbuch, next to the wall of Rothenbuch Castle (Schloss Rothenbuch).
 It was set in sandstone when the road ST2317 was broadened.

-The Hafenlohr flows through the castle moat and after around 100 m joins the Tiergartenbach which at that point is already 1.6 km long.
+The Hafenlohr flows through the castle moat and, after around 100 m, joins the Tiergartenbach which at that point is already 1.6 km long.
 However, since this rivulet often carries no water at all during the summer, it is not generally considered the main tributary.
 Flowing south out of Rothenbuch, the Hafenlohr is next joined by the Breitenbach.
-The Hafenlohr then continues to the southeast and at the Ahlmichdamm it is joined by the Steinbach.
-It then turns east-north-east into a steep-sided valley without any larger settlements whose floor is the "Nature Preserve Hafenlohrtal".
-Before it reaches Rothenbuch-Lichtenau the Hafenlohr is joined near the small Eichensee by the Mäusbach coming from NNW.
-It then continues through the Lichtenauer Grund, passes several small ponds and reaches the "Nature Preserve Mainzer Eck" where the valley starts to meander.
-The hill Klosterkuppel (552 m) blocks the Hafenlohr's by now easterly course and it turns into its final direction towards the south east at Rothenbuch-Erlenfurt.
+The Hafenlohr then continues to the southeast and at the Ahlmichdamm is joined by the Steinbach.
+It then turns east-northeast into a steep-sided valley without any larger settlements whose floor is the "Nature Preserve Hafenlohrtal".
+Before it reaches Rothenbuch-Lichtenau, the Hafenlohr is joined near the small Eichensee by the Mäusbach coming from the north-northwest.
+It then continues through the Lichtenauer Grund, passes several small ponds, and reaches the "Nature Preserve Mainzer Eck", where the valley starts to meander.
+The hill Klosterkuppel (552 m) blocks the Hafenlohr's now-easterly course, and it turns into its final direction towards the southeast at Rothenbuch-Erlenfurt.

-The Hafenlohr then passes several forester's lodges, Alte and Neue Diana, Einsiedel, Lindenfurterhof and goes on into an unspoilt natural valley bordered on the south by the Fürstlich Löwensteinscher Park, a large, privately owned woodland.
+The Hafenlohr then passes several forester's lodges, Alte and Neue Diana, Einsiedel, Lindenfurterhof, and goes on into an unspoilt natural valley bordered on the south by the Fürstlich Löwensteinscher Park, a large, privately owned woodland.
 Further downriver are the Forsthaus Fürstenbrücke and Hubertus (formerly known as Bahnbrückenmühle).
-At that point lies the youth camping site Windheim of the Main-Spessart district and the Hafenlohr is joined by its largest tributary by far, the Wachenbach (also known as Wagenbach) coming from the south west.
-It then passes several small ponds fed by water from the Hafenlohr, crosses the town of Windheim as the valley widens and then flows past the solitary hill Achtelsberg (235 m), formerly located within a meander of the river Main.
-The Hafenlohr now flows through the Große Au, past several more small ponds and through the Kleine Au which is already bordered on the left and right by the outskirts of the town of Hafenlohr.
+At that point lies the youth camping site Windheim of the Main-Spessart district and the Hafenlohr is joined by its largest tributary by far, the Wachenbach (also known as Wagenbach) coming from the southwest.
+It then passes several small ponds fed by water from the Hafenlohr, crosses the town of Windheim as the valley widens, and then flows past the solitary hill Achtelsberg (235 m), formerly located within a meander of the river Main.
+The Hafenlohr now flows through the Große Au, past several more small ponds and through the Kleine Au, which is already bordered on the left and right by the outskirts of the town of Hafenlohr.
 Finally, it flows beneath the main street of Hafenlohr and at the town's eastern end discharges into the Main.